 First off, can you create an event on Instagram?

 Not in the sense that you can create an ‘event page’ on Facebook.
 But you can (and should) create a dedicated business Instagram account for your event/s.
-This will allow you to do things like promote posts (we’ll talk about that later) and generally build an Instagram presence around your event.
+This will allow you to do things like promote posts (we’ll talk about that later) and generally build an Instagram presence around your event business.

 Setting up a Instagram business account